Kylejeong2/Kylejeong2/README.md

 **About Me:**

 - 👨🏽‍💻 I’m currently an student studying at UCLA!
-- 🌱 I’m currently learning System Design and Scalability;
+- 🌱 I’m currently learning about Operating Systems and Infra;
 - 🤔 My interests are software engineering & full stack development;
 - 💼 I’m pursuing a Bachelor's in Math and Computer Science;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 Please email via Kylejeong21@gmail.com to reach me.
+- 📫 Please email via Kylejeong@g.ucla.edu to reach me.

 **Languages and Tools:**